-CBD oil UK law in the United Kingdom is far from straightforward.
+CBD oil laws in the United Kingdom are far from straightforward.
 On the one hand, high street retailers such as Holland and Barrett openly sell it.
 On the other hand, many peoples’ interpretation of British CBD law is incorrect.

 In this article, we outline whether CBD oil is legal in the United Kingdom.
 The quick answer is ‘yes,’ but there are caveats.

 The UK Now Allows Cannabis Oil in Certain Circumstances

 After years of campaigning, cannabis advocates earned a victory of sorts in 2018.
 The Home Secretary, Sajid Javid, announced that specialist doctors in the UK could prescribe cannabis oil.

 The government rescheduled marijuana from schedule 1 to schedule 2 as per the Misuse of Drugs Act 1971.
 The cases of Alfie Dingley and Billy Caldwell changed public opinion.
 Both young boys have epilepsy, and their parents found that cannabis oil helped reduce seizures.
 However, they were unable to bring it into the UK from abroad until the new ruling.